 The meeting command shares a scene between two or more ChimeraX instances running on different computers.
 Its main purpose is to allow multi-person virtual reality (VR) sessions in ChimeraX, although it can also be used without VR.
-Each participant is represented by a head image and hand-controller pointers (or if not using VR, the mouse pointer) so that participants can see each other pointing at atoms in the scene.
-See also: vr
+Each participant is represented by an image and hand-controller pointers (or if not using VR, the mouse pointer) so that participants can see each other pointing at objects in the scene.

-Each participant can specify a name to serve as an identifier within the shared environment, a headImage file, and a pointer-cone color.
+Each participant can specify a name to serve as an identifier within the shared environment, a faceImage file, and a pointer-cone color.

 Aside from synchronizing pointers, the meeting command will copy a session from the ChimeraX instance that initiates the meeting to each person who joins the meeting.
 This copying is done only when a person joins the meeting.
 Commands executed by one participant will automatically execute for the others (by default), and if a participant using VR moves the scene, others using VR will see the motion.
 Participants not using VR maintain their own viewing directions.
 If unshared changes have been made, a participant can still share his current scene with the others by using meeting send.
 The host can end the meeting with meeting close, or others can use it to exit the meeting individually.